carpentries-incubator/reproducible-publications-quarto/episodes/06-writing-styling.md

 ### *Adding Headings*

-Adding headings to a R Markdown document in Rstudio is as simple as applying links.
+Adding headings to a a Quarto markdown document in Rstudio is as simple as applying links.
 Let’s say we want the abstract section as a Heading Level 2.
 We can select the “abstract” then, and under “Normal” on the left-hand side of the menu, we can choose the desired level.
 Again, all the shortcuts will be listed next to the styling in the menu.
 Now apply the same heading to keywords and Level 2 to "Specification Table" (**FIXME3**).

 ### *Creating Tables*

-Because creating tables manually in Rmd documents could be a little painful for beginners, Rstudio released an add-in functionality for tables back in 2018.
-The new visual editor, however, have made the process to create Rmd tables more similar to other editors we use daily.
+Because creating tables manually in qmd documents could be a little painful for beginners, Rstudio released an add-in functionality for tables back in 2018.
+The new visual editor, however, have made the process to create qmd tables more similar to other editors we use daily.
 In our template, we have the specification table with 10 rows and two columns.
 If we were willing to add that table, we could do that by inserting a table to a selected part of the documents and by specifying the desired number of rows and columns.
 Including a caption is optional, but recommended.
 We can add or delete rows and columns, add a header that will be set bold by default but can be changed, and set the desired alignment.
 Select the desired text and click on the crossed T icon if you wish to clear formatting.

 ![Clear Formatting Option](../fig/06-clearformatting.png)